Remi-C/Remi-C.github.io/_posts/2017-11-11-storing_tools.md

 For the creative part of the design, alcohol-based pens are very useful, especially the scale of grey ones.
 I latter added some with brown tone shading specifically for wood representation, and the primary color one for general schematics.
-Only problem is that the ink will go thorugh most of papers types.
+Only problem is that the ink will go through most of papers types.
 ![design equipment](/img/woodworking/tools/design/design_hardware_4_alcohol_marker.jpg)

 Per the exam rules, a calculator is required, as well as a set of rules and squares.